I write marginally better than GPT-2 (small model only)

 “We expect that safety and security concerns will reduce our traditional publishing in the future, while increasing the importance of sharing safety, policy, and standards research,” OpenAI Charter

-Nine months on, and OpenAI have steadily followed a phased release strategy, carefully monitoring the models’ use, publishing preliminary results on the models’ bias in their 6-month update
+Nine months on, and OpenAI have steadily followed a phased release strategy, carefully monitoring the models’ use, publishing preliminary results on the models’ bias in their 6-month update, and now (just over a week ago!) releasing the full model.

 In this blog, we are going to take a deeper look into bias in GPT-2.
 Specifically, we will be looking at occupational gender bias, how this compares to pre-existing biases in society and discuss why bias in language models matter.